| Some may recognize Mark Raffety

 mass-producing animals for food production?
 Eg. Battery hen farms, cattle

-feedlots, intensive piggeries and
+feedlots, intensive piggeries and'Mega dairies.

 Mark: What can I say?
 I believe its a symptom of greed above all.